utopia-php/protocol-proxy/README.md

 vendor/bin/phpunit --coverage-text
 ```

-## 🎨 Architecture
+## Architecture

-The protocol-proxy follows the **Adapter Pattern** used throughout utopia-php libraries (Database, Messaging, Storage), providing a clean and extensible architecture for protocol-specific implementations.
+The protocol-proxy uses the **Resolver Pattern** for platform-agnostic backend resolution, combined with protocol-specific adapters for optimized handling.

 ```
 ┌─────────────────────────────────────────────────────────────────┐